KhaledKanawati/audio_analysis/README.md

 ## Main Steps

-0. **Voice Cleaning**:
+0. **Voice Cleaning**: (For the new 40 voice recordings)
-   - Manual cleaning using Audacity to remove interviewer speech, background noise, and non-patient audio
    - **Automated speaker separation** using `whisperx_separation.ipynb` with WhisperX and pyannote.audio 3.4.0 for diarization-based speaker separation
-   - Different sections are kept separately and features extracted individually
+   - Manual cleaning after diarization using Audacity to remove interviewer speech, background noise, and non-patient audio that slipt through
+   - The original voice recordings were all filtered and cleaned manually on Audacity, makign each section its own file under the patient folder ande extracting the results for each file individually
 1. **Run Audio Diagnosis**:
    - `voice analysis.ipynb`: Analyze original voice samples to determine appropriate frequency ranges
    - `voice_analysis_manual.ipynb`: Analyze cleaned_manual folder recordings for optimal extraction parameters